edgaremy/neural-netz/README.md

 Default input image was [taken from iNaturalist](https://www.inaturalist.org/observations/205901632) (colors are slightly edited).

-If you feel like contributing to this package (bug fixes, features, code refactoring), feel free to [make a PR to the neural-netz repo](https://github.com/edgaremy/neural-netz/pulls) :)
+If you feel like contributing to this package (bug fixes, features or even code refactoring), or want your model added to the model gallery, feel free to [make a PR to the neural-netz repo](https://github.com/edgaremy/neural-netz/pulls) :)